reactive-python/reactpy/docs/source/handling-events.rst

 When :ref:`Getting Started`, we saw how IDOM makes it possible to write server-side code that defines basic views and can react to client-side events.
-The simplest way to listen and respond to events is by assigning a callable object to a :ref:`VDOM <VDOM Mimetype>` an attribute where event signals are sent.
+The simplest way to listen and respond to events is by assigning a callable object to a :ref:`VDOM` an attribute where event signals are sent.
 This is relatively similar to `handling events in React`_: